Michael-F-Bryan/rust-ffi-guide/src/introduction/index.md

 ```
 Our `say_hello()` function is expecting a pointer to a null-terminated string,
 and the easiest way to create one of those is with a [CString][cstring].

+Almost all of what we're doing here sidesteps Rust's memory guarantees, so
+expect to see a lot more `unsafe` blocks.
+In this case, the C function could do
+whatever it wants with our string, so you need to wrap the function call in
+`unsafe`.

 Next you'll need to compile the C code into a library which can be called by
 Rust.
 In this example I'm going to compile it into a `shared library`.